American Municipal Bond Assurance Corporation - Explained

 The American Municipal Bond Assurance Corporation provides insurance against default on municipal bond offerings.

-A Little More on What is the American Municipal Bond Assurance Corporation
+How Does the American Municipal Bond Assurance Corporation Work?

 The American Municipal Bond Assurance Corporation (Ambac) started in 1971 as an MGIC Investment Corporation of Milwaukee subsidiary.
 It was the premier company to provide issuers of municipal bonds with insurance.
 A municipal bond issuer might buy insurance coverage so as to increase as investor's confidence that principal and interest payments would be made fully and in a timely manner if the issuer defaults.
 The insurance functions as a bulwark against default in that it reduces the risk and raises the issued bond's credit rating.
 The more confidence created by the coverage implies that insured bonds are capable of commanding higher prices, paying lower interest rates, and in general benefiting from more liquidity unlike uninsured bonds.
 Ambac continues to one of the top bond insurers and the insurance market continues thriving, though there was a major decline in following the 2008 financial crisis.
 Currently, the organization functions under the name Ambac Assurance Corporation and it serves as a key operating unit of Ambac Financial Group, a holding company based in New York.